lemiffe/lemiffe.com/_posts/2019-11-15-computer-overlords.markdown

 That thought (inspired by something similar I heard on a video on YouTube) caused a cascade of thoughts over the following couple of years that led to this "speech".

-<blockquote>it is this freedom along with a lack of good mentorship, good parenting, and a good basic globally-standardised framework for civic behaviour which scares me.
+> it is this freedom along with a lack of good mentorship, good parenting, and a good basic globally-standardised framework for civic behaviour which scares me.
 That's why we can't be trusted, we can't be trusted with guns, we can't be trusted with financial decisions, we can't be trusted with our lives nor the lives of others, we can't be trusted with our future.
->
-> </blockquote>

 What I am saying here is that we keep making the same mistakes; not only at a macro level where nations can't agree, some implement policies to limit, sometimes with the backing of the people, sometimes against their wills.
 Other nations are more liberal.
 There is no consensus on drugs, weapons, criminal law, etc.